charlieegan3/personal-website/content/posts/2020-05-08-semver-comparisons-with-opa/index.md

 date: 2020-05-08 11:29:00 +0000
 ---

+**Update:** I've written a follow up post [here](/posts/2020-08-31-rego-semver-contribution/) explaining how I later added this functionality to Rego itself.

 ![versions.png](versions.png)

 I recently found myself faced with the task of writing [OPA](https://www.openpolicyagent.org/) policies that involved comparing [Semantic Versions](https://semver.org/).
 It seemed like an interesting challenge, and something more useful than [validating Christmas trees](https://www.notion.so/posts/2019-12-05-rego-fun/)...